Boeing Aircraft of Canada on Sea Island

 Boeing Canada Today

-The Boeing Production Plant at the South Terminal of Vancouver International Airport is the one survivor of two built by Boeing Canada on Sea Island during World War II.
+The Boeing Plant No. 4 at the South Terminal of Vancouver International Airport is the one survivor of two built by Boeing Canada on Sea Island during World War II.
 It is located at 5400 Airport Road South, and is now owned by the Federal Government.

 In 1960, the building began operating as Trans Canada Airlines; in 1981, it became Pacific Western Airlines’ maintenance base.
 Between 1988 and 2005, it had been leased to Com Air.